oroinc/documentation/commerce/admin_guide/op_structure/db_search/advanced_search.rst

     and field_type field_name operator value
     or field_type field_name operator value

-If field type not set, then text field type will be used.
+If the field type is not set, then text field type will be used.

 offset
 ~~~~~~

-Allow to set offset of first result.
+The offset clause allows to set the offset of the first result.

 max\_results
 ~~~~~~~~~~~~

-Set results count for the query.
+The set results count for the query.

 order\_by
 ~~~~~~~~~

-Allow to set results order.
+The ``order_by`` clause allows to sort results in ascending or descending order.

 Syntax:

 .. code-block:: none

     order_by field_type field_name direction

-If field type was not set, then text field will be assigned.
+If the field type is set, the text field will be assigned.
 Direction -
 ``ASC``, ``DESC``.
-If direction is not assigned then will be used
+If the direction is not assigned, the
-``ASC`` direction.
+``ASC`` direction will be used.

 Field Types
 -----------